Allied siege of La Rochelle: Siege

 The Allied siege of the pocket of La Rochelle lasted from September 1944 to May 1945, without heavy bombardment.
 La Rochelle remained in German hands until the end of the war, like other Atlantic pockets such as Saint-Nazaire and Lorient.
 Just surrounding the city was considered wiser than conducting a frontal attack, as the city would ultimately fall anyway with the end of the war.
 The Wehrmacht fortified the ports in order to deny their logistical capacity to the Allies and maintain the U-boat threat to Allied shipping in the Atlantic.

-In total 39,500 French civilians were under the rule of Vice-Admiral Schirlitz, who served as the Naval Commander Atlantic Coast, from 1943 in La Rochelle until the end of the war.
+In total 39,500 French civilians were under the rule of Vice-Admiral Ernst Schirlitz, who served as the Naval Commander Atlantic Coast, from 1943 in La Rochelle until the end of the war.
 The German garrison numbered 22,000 men.
 During the siege the Allies still allowed for electricity, wood and some supplies to be delivered in order to alleviate the ordeal of the civilian population inside the walls of the city.

 Agreements were made between the French and the German occupation force in La Rochelle, to the effect that the French would not attack and that in exchange the Germans would not destroy the port installations of La Rochelle-La Pallice.

 In effect, La Rochelle was surrounded efficiently enough, and suffered enough from the siege, with harbour facilities being damaged by Allied air attacks, that the Germans were unable to launch major U-boat attacks on Allied shipping for the duration of the siege.
 However, every week a Luftwaffe plane was able to break through the blockade and supply the garrison.
 In order to raise the morale of German troops in La Rochelle, the propaganda movie Kolberg, celebrating resistance against the French in 1806, was sent in by Göring and premiered simultaneously in Berlin and La Rochelle on 30 January 1945.

 From spring 1945, General Edgard de Larminat was put in charge of French forces in the region, with the objective of capturing La Rochelle.
 The United States was to give logistical support as well as strategic air support.
 The first pocket to be attacked was the nearby Royan pocket.
 The city suffered heavy bombardment by 1,000 planes, with the result that the city was razed and 1,500 civilians killed.
 La Rochelle escaped this fate only because Royan was at the time considered a higher priority, due to its commanding position on the Gironde River.
 Opération Mousquetaire, the planned assault on La Rochelle, was cancelled with the capitulation of Germany.

 La Rochelle was one of the last French cities to be liberated in 1945.
 It was surrendered to the Allies only on 7 May 1945, with the surrender ceremony occurring on 8 May 1945, at 23:45.
 The Germans surrendered in Dunkirk on 9 May and Saint-Nazaire on 11 May.

 The 4e régiment de Zouaves especially participated in the liberation of La Rochelle.